thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 11: Incidents

 11e) [CORRESPONDING] Because an appeal may not be successful, the competitor may choose to keep the timer running and continue the solve while appealing it.
-    - 11e1) [CORRSPONDING]
+    - 11e1) [CORRESPONDING]
 11f) [CORRESPONDING] [NOTE: We need the board to give us a good justification for the video evidence rule.]

 ## Article A: Speed Solving

 A1a3) [CORRESPONDING] The organisation team and the WCA Delegate must be mindful that time limits influence the strategies of the competitors (e.g. rushing the first two solves in hopes of meeting a cutoff in a combined round), and that changing time limits after the beginning of the round can disadvantage some competitors unfairly.
-A6b) [CORRESPONDING] The arbitrary value of 0.06 seconds was chosen to accomodate concerns about Stackmat timers.
+A6b) [CORRESPONDING] The arbitrary value of 0.06 seconds was chosen to accommodate concerns about Stackmat timers.

 ## Article D: Solving With Feet